mirsiadaty/LM-response-quality/README.md

 <｜Assistant｜>
 ```

-the LM answer uses a completely different internet resource, in addition to a different code structure:
+the LM answer uses a completely different internet resource (using www.weather.gov instead of api.openweathermap.org), in addition to a different code structure (printing versus saving as file, also using a loop versus repeatedly calling the same function):

 ```
 <PyCode>